 Recruiting Or Selling?

-In my experience and based on all the mlm companies I’ve reviewed, it’s always about recruiting rather than just selling product.
-Often times the products are not competitively priced and simply don’t have the brand recognition so it becomes more about signing people up into the business opportunity.
+In my experience and based on all the mlm companies I've reviewed, it is always more about recruiting rather than just selling product.
+That is the power of the multi level marketing business model, and in the right conditions there's nothing wrong with this.

 A Comparison To Alternative Products

 Before you can think about selling these products you need to understand how they compare to other competing brands in the market and how good they really are.
 This will allow you to understand if there is any real opportunity in selling them on the Internet or not.

 Here's 3 of the companies popular products and a similar product to compare with each so we can see how they stack up...